 (4) The amounts shown in columns (f) through (h) of this row represent the dollar value of threshold, target and maximum award opportunities for performance-based restricted stock unit awards the Named Officers were eligible to receive in February 2020 under the legacy Long-Term Global Growth Program for the 2017-2019 performance cycle.
 As described in more detail on pages 40 to 41 of our 2020 Proxy Statement, such restricted stock unit awards were eligible to be granted based on the strength of compounded annual growth in both organic sales and currency-neutral adjusted earnings per share over a three-year measurement period.
-For the 2017-2019 performance cycle, compounded annual growth in organic sales and currency-neutral adjusted earnings per share had to be 4% and 7%, respectively, to earn awards at the target level.
-Given our performance in terms of compounded annual growth in organic sales and currency-neutral adjusted earnings per share for the 2017-2019 performance cycle, the Named Officers were not granted performance-based restricted stock unit awards in February 2020 under the Long-Term Global Growth Program following completion of the 2017-2019 performance cycle, as shown in the below table:
+For the 2017-2019 performance cycle, compounded annual growth in organic sales and currency-neutral adjusted earnings per share over a three-year measurement period.
+For the 2017-2019 performance cycle, compounded annual growth in organic sales and currency-neutral adjusted earnings per share for the 2017-2019 performance cycle, Given our performance in terms of compounded annual growth in organic sales and currency-neutral adjusted earnings per share for the 2017-2019 performance cycle, the Named Officers were not granted performance-based restricted stock unit awards in February 2020 under the Long-Term Global Growth Program following completion of the 2017-2019 performance cycle, as shown in the below table:

-Grant Date

-Number of Fair Value of
+Named Officer Number of Restricted Stock Units Grant Date Fair Value of Restricted Stock Units

-Restricted Restricted

-Stock Units Stock Units

 Named Officer (#) (\$)

-Noel R. Wallace
+Noel R. Wallace -

-Henning I. Jakobsen
+Henning I. Jakobsen -

-Jennifer M. Daniels
+Jennifer M. Daniels -

-Prabha Parameswaran
+Prabha Parameswaran -

 Panagiotis Tsourapas

 Performance-based restricted stock unit awards based on the award opportunities discussed in the CD&A were made in February 2021 pursuant to the stockholder-approved 2019 Plan following the completion of the 2018-2020 measurement period, and the number of restricted stock units granted to the Named Officers, which was 66.0% of their target award opportunities, was as follows: Mr. Wallace-28,297; Ms. Daniels-6,922; Ms. Parameswaran-6,922; and Mr. Tsourapas-6,922.
 These restricted stock units will vest in February 2024.
 See pages 43 to 44 of the CD&A for a description of the performance-based restricted stock unit program and the awards granted in February 2021, including the terms and conditions and applicable performance measures.
 Mr. Sutula, who joined Colgate in November 2020, was not eligible to receive an award under the Long-Term Global Growth Program for either the 2017-2019 or 2018-2020 performance cycle.
-Since Mr. Jakobsen was eligible for retirement when he departed from Colgate on December 31, 2020, his award for the 2018-2020 performance cycle was paid to him in cash in March 2021 totaling \$544,830, pursuant to the terms of the program.
+Since Mr. Jakobsen was eligible for retirement when he departed from Colgate on December 31, 2020, his award for the 2018-2020 performance cycle was paid to him in cachi n March 2021 totaling \$544.830. pursuant to the terms of the program.